 It was mid-morning--when the art gallery usually opened--and as expected, hundreds of people--some new, some regulars--surrounded the entrance.
 'The Creator' was located near the front.
 Clutching onto the handbag she had brought with her more tightly, she inched forward when the doors were finally unlocked.
 Like any other morning, the spot directly before the painting was filled up and extending out until the entire room was jam-packed.

 Out of nowhere, 'The Creator' was pushed aside by a crazed fan trying to get to the front for a better look.
 It wasn't out of the ordinary for that to happen, until he had approached the painting with a lighter in his hand.

 "I'm going to light this painting on fire," the man answered plainly. "unless, 'The Creator' shows themself!"

 "Do you really think the artist would be here?" someone asked.

 Without an answer, the guy lit the lighter and brought it closer to the painting.
 Without warning, everyone else became one as a mob and rushed towards him.
 'The Creator' had no choice but to do the same.
 She was knocked off her feet and thrown into the front, her clothes disheveled and wig torn off.

 "STOP!"
 'The Creator,' now a young man, ordered, getting back up to his feet.
 I'm 'The Creator!"

 "Yes, but I never wanted it to be like this.
 I wanted my painting to do what it did: and create a story.
 The real creator has always been you."

 What do you see when you look into its colorful depth?

-A/N: If you have read my short story above, please at least LEAVE A COMMENT below.
-If you liked reading my short story above, please click the 'I LIKE IT' button below too.
-Thank you, I hope you enjoyed reading my short story above, and may your day be of the most beautiful; and happy reading and writing! :D
+A/N: If you have read my Short Story above, please at least LEAVE A COMMENT below.
+If you liked reading my Short Story above, please click the 'I LIKE IT' button below too.
+Thank you, I hope you enjoyed reading my Short Story above!
+May your day and night be of the most beautiful; and happy reading and writing! :D